ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Try not to become a man of success but rather try to become a man of value.
+> A life spent making mistakes is not only more honourable, but more useful than a life spent doing nothing.
 >
-> - Albert Einstein
+> - George Bernard Shaw
 <!-- END_JOKE_SECTION -->